 During a SMILE procedure, the surgeon uses a femtosecond laser to create a small, lens-shaped piece of tissue, referred to as the lenticule within the cornea.
 Afterward, with the same laser, a small arc-shaped incision is made on the surface of the cornea, and the surgeon extracts the lenticule through this incision and disposes of it.

 A lasik surgeon in Orange County explains that when the small lenticule is removed, the shape of the cornea changes, correcting nearsightedness.
 The incision created in the cornea heals within a few days without stitches, and sharper vision happens very rapidly.

-SMILE laser eye surgery can correct up to -10.00 diopters (D) of nearsightedness.
+SMILE laser eye surgery in Orange County can correct up to -10.00 diopters (D) of nearsightedness.
 To qualify for SMILE eye laser surgery, candidates must be at least 22 years old, have no more than -0.50 D of astigmatism, and their eyeglass prescription must be stable for at least 12 months.

 When Is LASIK A Good Option?

 For your eye surgeon to consider you as a good candidate for LASIK, a patient has to have enough corneal thickness.
 The reason for this is because a flap is created during the procedure.
 Therefore, a certain corneal thickness is needed and those with thin or irregular corneas cannot receive LASIK eye surgery.
 When an optometrist diagnoses a patient with thin or irregular corneas are usually better candidates for SMILE or PRK.

 If a patient is prone to chronic dry eye symptoms, SMILE may be a better option.
 LASIK is notorious for having a higher risk for postoperative dry eye symptoms and can increase a patient’s previously chronic dry eye condition.